raspberrypilearning/slug/en/step_4.md

 ## Draw the slug

-The first job is to draw the slug on the Sense HAT's LED display.
+Your first job is to draw the slug on the Sense HAT's LED display.
 It is important to keep track of which pixels the slug is inhabiting so that you can move her around the screen.
 You will use a 2D list to store the coordinates of the pixels the slug is currently inhabiting.

 ![Draw the slug](images/draw-slug.png)

 [[[generic-python-2d-lists]]]

-To be able to light up a pixel on the LED display, you need to specify three things: the `x` and `y` coordinates of the pixel, and the colour we would like the LED to be.
+To be able to light up a pixel on the LED display, you need to specify three things: the x and y coordinates of the pixel, and the colour you would like the LED to be.

 [[[rpi-sensehat-led-coordinates]]]